 🚺 Mesh conversio n ? ×

-Important: The selected mesh has not been generated by to represent a terrain.
+Important: The selected mesh has not been generated by a to represent a terrain.
 You can convert this mesh into an ArchiTerraPlu mesh enabling all the commands and function to be used.
 Convert this mesh into ArchiTerraPlus format?
-15 aPlus
+ArchiTerra Is S aPlus

 Cancel Convert t